Lion

 Size and Weight

-African lions have an average body length of 62-74 inches (160-190 cm) and a weight of 260-440 pounds (120-200 kg).
+African lions have an average body length of 62-74 inches (160-190 cm), a shoulder height of 31-43 inches (80-110 cm) and a weight of 260-440 pounds (120-200 kg).
 The tail is 27-41 inches (70-105 cm) long.
 How big and heavy a lion is depends on what sex it is, where it lives and what subspecies it belongs to.
-The females, for example, are always smaller and lighter, the males larger and heavier.
+The females are smaller and lighter, the males larger and heavier.
 In individual cases, males can even have a body length of over 78 inches (200 cm) and weigh up to 550 pounds (250 kg).

 Mane